petrostrak/rust-by-example/18_error_handling/README.md

 We first need to know what kind of error type we are dealing with.
 To determine the `Err` type, we look to `parse()`, which is implemented with the `FromStr` trait for `i32`.
 As a result, the `Err` type is specified as `ParseIntError`.

 Luckily, `Option`'s `map`, `and_then`, and many other combinators are also implemented for `Result`.
 [Result](https://doc.rust-lang.org/std/result/enum.Result.html) contains a complete listing.
+### aliases for result
+How about when we want to reuse a specific `Result` type many times?
+Recall that Rust allows us to create `aliases`.
+Conveniently, we can define one for the specific `Result` in question.

+At a module level, creating aliases can be particularly helpful.
+Errors found in a specific module often have the same `Err` type, so a single alias can succinctly define all associated `Result`s.
+This is so useful that the `std` library even supplies one: `io::Result!`